-The Project is divided into 2 sub-projects aimed at addressing the main information gaps limiting achievement of the objectives.
-The 2 sub-projects are: (1) Lodgepole pine nutrition and (2) pine-aspen density management.
+The Project was divided into 2 sub-projects aimed at addressing the main information gaps limiting achievement of the objectives.
+The 2 sub-projects were: (1) Lodgepole pine nutrition and (2) pine-aspen density management.
 Separate experimental designs were developed for each sub-project, and are described in detail elsewhere.

-4.6.2.
+4.6.1.
 Methodology for Sub-project 1: Lodgepole Pine Nutrition

-This study focuses on providing members the ability to determine:
+This study focused on providing members the ability to determine: